 Available in Paperback and Kindle from Amazon worldwide.

 About the Author

-Rain McAlistair writes modern lesbian romantic fiction and has now written a memoir of her childhood.
-She started writing in 2010 and has published five books.
+Rain McAlistair writes modern lesbian romantic fiction and has now written a memoir of her childhood and a book of short stories about rescue dogs.
+She started writing in 2010 and has published six books.
 Her fictional stories and characters are mainly based in Ireland with some of the events taking place in England.

 Her influences are Emma Donoghue, Jenny McKean-Tinker and Diane Salvatore.

 She was born in Warwickshire in 1962 and has settled in the West of Ireland with her partner, two dogs and a cat.